West Virginia Truck Accident Lawyers

 Regardless of the level of care of the automobile driver, truck driver error can cause a serious accident.
 Truck drivers are under enormous pressure from trucking companies to make their deliveries in as little time as possible.
 Under federal regulations, workdays for truckers can be up to 14 hours long with 11 hours of driving time each shift.
 The workweek can be seven or eight days long with no significant downtime.
 Driver fatigue is a very real problem.
 To combat fatigue, truckers may take over-the-counter or illicit substances to stay awake, but often these drugs actually decrease alertness and reaction time.

-The WV trucking accident lawyers at Burke, Schultz, Harman & Jenkinson can also determine whether a trucker’s driving was reckless or aggressive.
+The WV trucking accident lawyers at Burke, Schultz, Harman & Burke can also determine whether a trucker’s driving was reckless or aggressive.
 Both careless and malicious driving by truckers can cause accidents or force cars off the road or into collisions with other vehicles.
-Our lawyers know how to properly investigate a trucking accident to determine a trucker or trucking company’s liability and damages, including obtaining and reviewing transportation logs.
+Our lawyers know how to properly investigate a trucking accident to determine a trucker or trucking company’s liability and damages, including obtaining and reviewing transportation logs, maintenance records, and more.

 Our West Virginia Truck Accident Lawyers Can Assess All Damages